-The best way to prevent this situation is to get baby to sleep before they get past that window of opportunity.
+The best way to prevent this situation is to get your little one to sleep before they pass that window of opportunity.
 But babies, especially newborns, are a little bit cryptic when it comes to signaling when they’re ready for bed.
 However, if you know what to look for, it can work wonders in assessing the right time to put baby down.

 + Ear tugging

 + Back arching

 + Staring off/avoiding gaze

 These are all strong signs that your baby’s ready for bed, but they’re also easily mistaken for signs that your baby’s hungry, so it’s best to combine your keen eye for signals with a keen eye on the clock.
 Newborns can usually only handle about 45 minutes to an hour of awake time in a stretch, so make a note of the time when they wake up and set a reminder or make a mental note that they need to be headed down for a nap around 60 short minutes after that.
 Children will be able to stay awake for longer stretches as they get older so be aware of the clock and err on the side of more sleep, not less.